emahuni/em-async-events/README.md

 this.$onEvent('some-event', eventCallback1, { isExclusive: true, replaceExclusive: true });
 ```

-Only continue after event has been used by callback.
+Only continue after event has been used by callback using async nature of lib.

 - This is particularly useful for putting up code that doesn't execute as long as a certain event has not yet happened,
   as well as use the usual callbacks approach.
 Any further events will be handled by callback(s).